SwaatiPandey/company-website-rendering/README.md

 Main body content with banner image.
 Footer with social media and related links.
-=i

 The data for company information is stored on a static file system hosted on GitHub.

 Dependencies:
- "axios","next","react","react-dom".
+ "axios","next","react","react-dom", "react-icons".

 Folder Description:
- It has following folders:Api call, which contains url of the hosted data.Pages which contains all the companies folder within their files.
+ It has following folders:Api call, which contains url of the hosted data.Pages which contains all the companies folders.And has their index pages and style.

 5.Technologies Used:
   FRONTEND Next.js